 There are two parts to a total eclipse.
 The partial phases occur as the moon begins to partially cover or uncover the sun’s disk.
 Throughout this phase, you have the full intensity of the sun visible and need an actual solar filter.
 Not a bunch of stacked neutral density photography filters.
 And, you’ll need a solar filter rated for viewing (not just photography) for your camera lens(es), as well as to protect your eyes for any direct viewing, if you’re not looking through the camera.
 Remember, there are two types of solar filters.
 One for photography (doesn’t block harmful infrared and ultraviolet radiation) and one that is completely safe for viewing and photography through your camera’s eyepiece.
 Please re-read the previous article on solar filters.

-About 15 seconds before totality we see the diamond ring effect and about five seconds before totality, there are still a few tiny rays of sunlight peeking between the valleys of the craters on the moon.
+About 15 seconds before totality, you can remove the solar filter to photograph the diamond ring effect, and about five seconds before totality, there are still a few tiny rays of sunlight peeking between the valleys of the craters on the moon.
 This creates what has been named Baily’s beads, after English astronomer Francis Baily.

 Exposing the solar disk can be made in either automatic or manual exposure modes.
 Depending on the lens and meter mode you use, the possible large amount of black in the viewfinder may create a very overexposed sun disk with any of the automatic exposure modes.
 Manual exposure mode will usually yield better consistent results throughout the eclipse.

-This is because the intensity of the sun isn’t going to change even up to Baily’s beads.
-The sliver of sun you see just before Baily’s beads or just after it when totality is finished is still very bright.
+This is because the intensity of the sun isn’t going to change even up to the diamond ring.
+The sliver of sun you see just before Baily’s beads is still very bright.
 The only reason the intensity would change is if clouds drift overhead or the sun sinks lower into the west.
-Our total eclipse in August 2017 will happen midday all across America, so we won’t have to worry about a low sun on the horizon.
+Our total eclipse in August 2017 will happen midday all across most of America, so we won’t have to worry about a low sun on the horizon.

 On the west coast, the altitude of the sun during maximum eclipse (totality) will be about 41 degrees and on the east coast it will be about 61 degrees.